LinkedIn is the priciest ad platform in B2B.

 This is where LinkedIn stops being expensive and starts being efficient.

 Most of the pain around LinkedIn ad costs comes from cold outreach.
-Reaching people who've never heard of you, on the most expensive platform, with no existing relationship.
-That's the priciest use of the system.
+Reaching people who've never heard of you, on the most expensive platform on the market, with no existing relationship to lean on.
+That's the priciest possible use of the system.

-Retargeting changes everything.
+Retargeting changes the picture.
 When you serve ads to people who already visited your website, watched a video, or engaged with a previous post, conversion rates jump and cost per result drops sharply.
 These people already showed interest.
 You're not paying to break through to a stranger.
-You're paying to stay visible to someone who already raised their hand.
+You're paying to stay visible to somebody who already raised their hand.

 For most B2B advertisers, retargeting campaigns end up being the highest-ROI line item in the whole LinkedIn budget.
-And because the audience is warm and self-selected, the quality of leads tends to be higher too.
+And because the audience is warm and self-selected, lead quality tends to be higher too.

 "Document Ads consistently deliver the lowest CPL because the download interaction pre-qualifies the lead."
 (Postiv AI, LinkedIn Advertising Costs 2026)

-The ad format you pick matters as much as the audience.
+The format you pick matters as much as the audience.

 Some formats are dramatically cheaper per lead than others.

 Document Ads produce the lowest cost per lead across most B2B campaigns.
 The swipe-through format keeps users on LinkedIn while delivering real content.
-Someone who taps through five pages of a document is demonstrating genuine interest.
+Somebody who taps through five pages of a document is showing genuine interest.

 Lead Gen Forms convert at 3 to 5x the rate of external landing pages.
 LinkedIn pre-fills the form with the user's real professional data.
 No typing, no friction, and the data is accurate.
-This is especially effective for mid-funnel offers: webinars, checklists, benchmark reports.
+Especially effective for mid-funnel offers: webinars, checklists, benchmark reports.

-Thought Leader Ads take an organic post from someone's personal profile and run it as a paid placement.
-Because the format looks and feels like native content, it pulls 2 to 3x higher engagement than standard branded ads.
-Better engagement means lower cost per result.
+Thought Leader Ads take an organic post from somebody's personal profile and run it as a paid placement.
+Because the format looks and feels native, it pulls 2 to 3x higher engagement than standard branded ads.
+Better engagement, lower cost per result.

-Text Ads are the cheapest option at $2 to $4 per click, but click-through rates hover between 0.02 and 0.05%.
-Good for low-budget awareness.
-Not going to drive meaningful lead volume on their own.
+Text Ads are the cheapest option, at $2 to $4 a click, but click-through rates hover between 0.02 and 0.05%.
+Useful for low-budget awareness.
+They won't drive meaningful lead volume on their own.

 "For B2B advertisers where a closed deal is worth $10,000+, a $100 CPL that converts at 5% produces a $2,000 customer acquisition cost, well within acceptable range."
 (Meet Lea, LinkedIn Ads Benchmarks 2026)